Adjunct Faculty, Learning Sciences and MSEd Programs

 Morton Grove, IL 60030

 I joined the Center for Connected Learning (CCL) as a consultant in the spring of 2004.
 In this role I developed instructional materials for Connected Chemistry through the Modeling Across the Curriculum project, which was a five-year research project to study the impact of computer modeling tools on science learning.
-Connected Chemistry addresses high school chemistry topics related to the behavior of gases and chemical reactions while also developing students' understanding of systems, models, equilibrium and change, and the nature of science.
-Currently I am also developing instructional materials for BEAGLE (Biological Experiments in Adaptation, Genetics, Learning and Evolution), which is a suite of NetLogo models and supporting materials designed to facilitate inquiry, teaching and learning of concepts and phenomena related to evolution, adaptation, and natural and artificial selection.
+Connected Chemistry addressed high school chemistry topics related to the behavior of gases and chemical reactions while also developing students' understanding of systems, models, stability and change, and the nature of science.
+I later developed instructional materials for (Biological Experiments in Adaptation, Genetics, Learning and Evolution), which is a suite of NetLogo models and supporting materials designed to facilitate inquiry, teaching and learning of concepts and phenomena related to evolution, adaptation, and natural and artificial selection.
+And most recently I co-authored three instructional units for the project on the particle nature of matter, population biology, and evolution that are were piloted in local high schools.

-During the school year I work part-time for CCL, since I also work full-time as an eighth-grade mathematics and science teacher at Park View School.
+During the school year I work part-time for CCL, since I also work full-time as science and social science teacher in grades 7 and 8 at Park View School.

 Engineering to Education

 Before entering education, I was an engineer.
-As an engineer I was struck by how well the science, mathematics and the art of design that are big parts of engineering were aligned to what I liked doing.
-From 1990-91, I worked at Fermi National Accelerator Laboratory as a structural designer as a co-operative exchange student where I developed structural designs for electrostatics tests of cavities and the assembly of the initial assembly stages of the D0 particle detector array.
-In the early 1990s I worked as a private engineering consultant mostly for Caterpillar, Inc. I researched autonomous vehicle control methods for Wheel Loaders and helped develop hardware, software and graphics for the Caterpillar Virtual Prototyping System (1992-1995) (movie link).
+As an engineer I found happiness in the fit between what I liked doing and the nature of discipline.
+I loved the science and mathematics, but most of all I loved the art of design that could blend opportunities to also apply aesthetics, creativity, and innovation.
+From 1990-91, I worked at Fermi National Accelerator Laboratory as a structural designer as a co-operative exchange student where I developed designs for electrostatics tests of cavities and the assembly scaffolding for the initial assembly stages of the D0 particle detector array.
+In the early 1990s I worked as a private engineering consultant, mostly for Caterpillar, Inc, with Dr. Rich Ingram, Dr. Carl Larson and Dr. Kem Ahlers.
+With them I researched autonomous vehicle control methods for Wheel Loaders and helped develop hardware, software and graphics for the Caterpillar Virtual Prototyping System (1992-1995) (movie link).
 This system received national recognition in Discover, Newsweek, Fortune 500, CNN and variety of technical journals and trade publications.
-I developed scientific visualization research focused on fluid dynamics visualization in next generation hydro-electric fuel injectors (these HEUI fuel injectors are now included as standard equipment on Caterpillar engines), and he did industrial design work on ergonomics for the interior of a cab for a line of next generation backhoes (now included in the 420D/430D line of CAT backhoes).
+I developed scientific visualization tools focused on fluid dynamics visualization in next generation hydro-electric fuel injectors (these HEUI fuel injectors and I did industrial design work on ergonomics for the interior of a cab for a line of next generation backhoes (now included in the 420D/430D line of CAT backhoes).

-As challenging and exciting as the research projects were, I was also finding that other work related to teaching, education and outreach was giving me richer meaning and personal connection in my life.
-Various teaching assignments at the university in undergraduate mechanical engineering and plant biology inspired me to learn more about teaching.
+But even though engineering seem to fit what I liked to do, and even though these projects were challenging and exciting, I was also finding that other work related to teaching, education and outreach was giving me even richer meaning and personal connection in my life.
+Various teaching assignments at the university in mechanical engineering and plant biology led me to learn more about teaching.

-Through a series of experiences with Charles M. Weller and Don DeCoste in C&I 101 and Ed Dole in a introductory course for science teachers PlantBio100 (now Integrative Biology 100/101), I was transformed by the teaching and learning philosophy of my teachers (constructivism).
-I took additional teaching courses (thinking at that time that I might teach college), but had such a set of very positive pre-service teaching experiences in the Champaign middle schools and heard such incredible stories from my wife's efforts to detrack, differentiate, and try to build a constructivist approach to the teaching of 6th grade mathematics teaching at her school, that I was soon hooked on idea of becoming a middle school mathematics and science teacher like her.
+A series of experiences with Charles M. Weller and Don DeCoste in C&I 101 and Ed Dole in a introductory course for science teachers PlantBio100 helped me adopt a teaching and learning philosophy heavily grounded in constructivism.
+From their inspired example, I was motivated to take additional teaching courses (thinking at that time that I might teach college).
+These experiences led to some very positive pre-service teaching experiences that I had in the Champaign middle schools.
+And at the same time, I kept hearing incredible success stories from my wife's efforts to de-track, differentiate, and try to build a constructivist approach into her 6th grade mathematics classroom at her school.
+Through her example and the experiences I had working with middle school students in my education courses, I became hooked on becoming a middle school mathematics and science teacher just like her.

-I became a middle school teacher in 1995.
-I worked in the Urbana and Champaign middle schools for five years, first as a regular classroom teacher in Urbana and two years later as the gifted teacher for all middle school science and mathematics students in Champaign.
+I received my certification in 1995 and became a middle school teacher that year, at the Urbana Middle school, where I had student taught with my cooperating teachers: Jan Hari and Kevin Erlinger.
+I worked at the Urbana and Champaign middle schools for five years, first as a regular classroom teacher in Urbana, and then two years later as the gifted teacher for all middle school science and mathematics students in Champaign.
 While teaching, I evaluated some science education outreach efforts at UIUC, served as a regional and state judge for the Science Olympiad, and trained in-service teacher educators in computer-based teaching and learning tools.

 Education to Education Reform

 In 2000, I joined the Shodor Education Foundation and the National Center for Supercomputing Applications (NCSA) at UIUC as a mathematics and science education specialist.
-I worked on various projects funded by the U.S. Department of Education and National Science Foundation to prepare tomorrow’s teachers to use technology.
-And I developed various initiatives related to instructional materials design for science literacy with Project 2061 of the American Association for the Advancement of Science.
-This work fueled my growing passion for mathematics and science education reform and moved me to become very focused on the use of well articulated learning goals in the design and implementation of instructional materials.
+I worked on various projects funded through the U.S. Department of Education and National Science Foundation to prepare tomorrow’s teachers to use technology.
+And I developed some initiatives related to instructional materials design for science literacy with Project 2061 of the American Association for the Advancement of Science with Ted Willard and Dr. Francis Molina.
+This work fueled my growing passion for mathematics and science education reform and moved me to become very focused on the critical role of well articulated learning goals in the design and implementation of instructional materials.
+I have continued collaborating with Project 2061, over the past six years, as part of their science assessment work and on other instructional materials design projects.

-I became more heavily involved in training educators and researchers in the use of computer based teaching and learning tools.
+From 2000 to 2003 I became more heavily involved in training educators and researchers in the use of computer based teaching and learning tools.
 Some of the tools included TI graphing calculators, digital probes, NetLogo (and StarLogo), Web-based Science Inquiry Environment, World Watcher, Project Interactivate, Stella, RiverWeb, Mathematica, Chemviz and Biology Student Workbench.
 I co-conducted seminars and workshops for in-service teachers and faculty in computational science, modeling and visualization with EdGrid, the National Computational Science Leadership Program, the SuperComputing 2002 (SC2002) Education Program, the SuperComputing 2003 (SC2003) Education Program, Revitalize, the National Computational Science Institute, and CSynergy.
-I was also the lead instructor for the UIUC College of Engineering weeklong G.A.M.E.S. computer science camp in the summer of 2003 for 8th-9th grade girls, which used NetLogo as a platform for the students to create their own computer games.
+In the summer of 2003, I was also the lead instructor for the UIUC College of Engineering weeklong G.A.M.E.S. computer science camp for 8th-9th grade girls, which used NetLogo as a platform for the students to create their own computer games.

-With the support of our administration and staff (Lisa Brody, Rob Pape, Melissa Segal, Keetra Tipton, and myself), our school has adopted very progressive educational materials in the middle grades for mathematics and science.
-My school's teachers have piloted and then subsequently adopted the Connected Mathematics Project 2 in grades 6-8 mathematics and has had great success with the program since 2006.
-My schools' science teachers implemented and piloted many reform based science units, including ones from both IQWST (Investigating Our World Through Science and Technology) and PBIS in the development phases for both of those programs.
+With the support of our administration and staff, our school adopted very progressive educational materials to pilot in the middle grades for mathematics and science.
+We implemented and piloted many reform based science units, including ones from both IQWST (Investigating Our World Through Science and Technology) and PBIS in the pilot phases for both of those programs.

 1992 - Thiokol Award for Excellence in Engineering Design for Senior Design Project